raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 On a successful save, the target isn't affected, and you can't use this spell against it again for 24 hours.

-On a failed save, the spell creates an invisible sensor within 10 feet of the target.
+On a failed save, the spell creates an invisible sensor within 3.0m of the target.
 You can see and hear through the sensor as if you were there.
-The sensor moves with the target, remaining within 10 feet of it for the duration.
+The sensor moves with the target, remaining within 3.0m of it for the duration.
 A creature that can see invisible objects sees the sensor as a luminous orb about the size of your fist.

 Instead of targeting a creature, you can choose a location you have seen before as the target of this spell.
 When you do, the sensor appears at that location and doesn't move.